-For new members, first-time attendees, or anyone wanting to get the most out of NIA’s 66th Annual Convention, March 30–April 1, 2022, at the JW Marriott San Antonio Hill Country Resort & Spa, we have some helpful advice and insider tips for you.
+For new members, first-time attendees, or anyone wanting to get the most out of NIA’s 67th Annual Convention, March 15–17, 2023, at the Hyatt Regency Maui Resort and Spa, we have some helpful advice and insider tips for you.
 As a first timer or new member, know that you are not alone!
 On average, 15% of Convention attendees are first timers or new members.
-If you don't find an answer to your questions here, email Aimee Doyle at firstname.lastname@example.org.
+If you don't find an answer to your questions here, email Aimee Doyle at email@example.com.

-With the theme of Together for Tomorrow, NIA’s Annual Convention is the premier event for the insulation industry and attracts hundreds of attendees from all industry segments, including Merit and Union Contractors, Distributors, Fabricators, Associates (Manufacturers), and Metal Building Laminators.
+With the theme of Progress through Unity, NIA’s Annual Convention is the premier event for the insulation industry and attracts hundreds of attendees from all industry segments, including Merit and Union Contractors, Distributors, Fabricators, Associates (Manufacturers), and Metal Building Laminators.
 Attendees at this event learn the latest industry trends at educational sessions, gain new business contacts, network, and build relationships.

 Take advantage of NIA’s Ambassador Program: When you register and check the box that you are a first-time attendee, you are automatically invited to invitation-only special events and are matched with a Membership Committee member who will reach out to you prior to Convention to answer any questions you may have and provide additional information that would be helpful for your first Convention.
 For any questions, contact firstname.lastname@example.org.